stanton26/AppDefense/labs/v2/horizon-lab.md

 ![CS+2](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/CS+2.jpg)

 The next step of the Horizon configuration will be to add the vCenter server of your SDDC.
-To do that we need to make a note of the vCenter server address, user name and password.
+To do that we need to make a note of the vCenter server IP address, user name and password.
 To obtain these, do the following.

 1. Go back to your VMware Cloud on AWS Console
 2. Click on your SDDC